Matuco19/Commify/README.md

 ### Commify Providers

-Commify currently supports only 4 providers:
+Commify currently supports only5 providers:

 - [ollama](https://ollama.com/): ollama is an open-source project that serves as a powerful and user-friendly platform for running LLMs on your local machine.
 - [gpt4free](https://github.com/xtekky/gpt4free): gpt4free is an AI-Based Software Package that Reverse-Engineers APIs to Grant Anyone Free Access to Popular and powerful AI Models.
 - [openai](https://platform.openai.com/): openAI is a cutting-edge research organization that works to push the limits of artificial intelligence in a variety of domains.
 - [groq](https://groq.com): Groq is an extremely fast AI response engine that can write factual and quoted responses in hundreds of words in less than a second.
+- [pollinations.ai](https://pollinations.ai): Pollinations.AI is an open-source gen AI startup based in Berlin, providing the most easy-to-use, free text and image generation API available.
+No signups or API keys required.

 Feel free to submit a pull request or open an issue to add more providers!